 Dr David Allen is a clinical psychologist with over 30 years’ NHS experience of working with people who have intellectual disabilities.
 He has held honorary chairs at the universities of Kent, Cardiff and Glamorgan.
 He is also a Fellow of the British Psychological Society and the International Association for the Scientific Study of Intellectual Disability (IASSID).

 David has worked with people with intellectual disabilities since 1976 and focused exclusively on supporting people who have challenging behaviour since 1989.
 In that time, he has played a leading role in the development of a number of innovative community services and the closure of several institutions.
 He has a particular interest in Positive Behavioural Support (PBS) and reactive management strategies, and recently developed our PBSpro online functional assessment and PBS intervention programme.

 David has published extensively and speaks regularly at national and international conferences.
 He has been heavily involved in the British Institute of Learning Disabilities (BILD) initiatives in the field of physical intervention since 1993 and has produced several publications for BILD in that time.
-He is currently joint-editor of the International Journal for Positive Behavioural Support and was given a Leadership Award by BILD in 2012 in acknowledgement of his work on PBS.
+He was founding co-editor of the International Journal for Positive Behavioural Support and was given a Leadership Award by BILD in 2012 in acknowledgement of his work on PBS.

 His extensive training experience includes developing the PBM training programme, leading the establishment of Cardiff University’s Positive Approaches to Challenging Behaviour Masters programme and the suite of BTEC PBS qualifications.